jbodah/worth_reading/README.md

 [build-your-own-x](https://github.com/danistefanovic/build-your-own-x) - A meta-list of "Build Your Own..." programming tutorials

+[Paul's Online Notes](http://tutorial.math.lamar.edu/) - For those days when you need to remember how Calculus works

 ## Books

 [Designing Data-Intensive Applications](https://dataintensive.net/) - A tour of the "why" behind different database systems and their differences.
 It covers a lot of excellent topics including sharding, replication, consensus, and performance.
 It focuses on giving you the knowledge to recognize tradeoffs